Guild Driven Development: The Review Guild Model for AI enabled development

 - an Agent Swarm produces implementation as tiny, reviewable diffs

-- the Review Guild is the control surface that decides what becomes real
+- a Review Guild absorbs that output and decides what becomes real

 Thought Experiment: Unlimited Output, Limited Trust

 Imagine a normal company codebase.
 Not a greenfield demo.
 A real system with sharp edges, "do not touch that" zones, and ten different ways to accomplish the same thing.
-Code where if you touch it, you'll likely break something.

 Now add a swarm of agents that can: